-For Bluetooth connections, the connection process varies with different Bluetooth devices.
+For Bluetooth connections, the connection processary affectives with different Bluetooth devices.
 Follow your manufacturer's instructions for adding a device.
-The ENERAC'S Bluetooth modem is a Class 1 device, with a maximum range of 100m.
-Obstacles such as walls and equipment will reduce the effective range.
+The ENERAC'S Bluetooth modem is a Class I device, with a maximum range of 100m.
+Obstacles such as walls and equipment with a day of the effective range.